mallio/orbited/README.md

 Open `config/orbited.yml` in your text editor of choice.
 Reasonable defaults have been chosen.

 Basic settings:
-* :`host` and `port`: These fields tell your application where the Orbited server is running
+* `host` and `port`: These fields tell your application where the Orbited server is running
-* :`protocol`: The messaging protocol you web application should use.
+* `protocol`: The messaging protocol you web application should use.
 Currently, the only supported value is `stomp`
-* :`stomp_host` and `stomp_port`: The location of your STOMP server
+* `stomp_host` and `stomp_port`: The location of your STOMP server
-* :`stomp_user` and `stomp_password`: If your stomp server requires a login, usethese fields
+* `stomp_user` and `stomp_password`: If your stomp server requires a login, usethese fields
+* `version`: Will be added to the end of included js files.
+Change this any time you upgrade your orbited version to force browsers to reload the files

 Configuration settings used to generate the Orbited config file:
-* :`reactor`: Which Twisted reactor to use.
+* `reactor`: Which Twisted reactor to use.
 Possible values are `select`, `epoll`, and `kqueue`. `select` is the only one that will work in Windows.
 [More info...][7]
-* :`morbidq`: Tells the Orbited server to use its built in MorbidQ STOMP server.
+* `morbidq`: Tells the Orbited server to use its built in MorbidQ STOMP server.
 This is not reccomended for production, but is convienient for development.
-* :`restrict_access`: Make the Orbited server only proxy requests to the STOMP server when the request comes from the host and port specified for the Orbited server.
+* `restrict_access`: Make the Orbited server only proxy requests to the STOMP server when the request comes from the host and port specified for the Orbited server.
-* :`ssl_enabled`: 1 to enable ssl.
+* `ssl_enabled`: 1 to enable ssl.
 You will need the below fields to do so.
-* :`ssl_port`: Which port to use for the ssl server
+* `ssl_port`: Which port to use for the ssl server
-* :`ssl_key` and `ssl_crt`: The paths to the ssl key and certificate
+* `ssl_key` and `ssl_crt`: The paths to the ssl key and certificate

 Once you are happy with the settings in `orbited.yml`, type